Blog

 • the tool surface is inspectable

-• the retrieval path is more explicit
+• the retrieval path is explicit

 • the UI can evolve without rewriting the knowledge contract